TomPace101/nanopore_diffusion/notes.md

 It's certainly easier for the program to make use of the data in one big bucket, but of course that increases the chancse of a collision.
 Maybe we need something like in postproc, where it can drill down?

+The right way to think about this is a data flow diagram.

 _IDEA_ for loaddata, do we want to be able to load more than one item from a single hdf5 file?
 That means that function should be able to take a sequence of field tags, not just one.